Protectionism: Impact

 There is a broad consensus among economists that protectionism has a negative effect on economic growth and economic welfare, while free trade and the reduction of trade barriers has a positive effect on economic growth.
+However, protectionism can be used to raise government revenue and enable access to intellectual property, including essential medicines.

-Protectionism is frequently criticized by economists as harming the people it is meant to help.
+Protectionism is frequently criticized by economists as harming the people it is intended to help.
 Mainstream economists instead support free trade.
 The principle of comparative advantage shows that the gains from free trade outweigh any losses as free trade creates more jobs than it destroys because it allows countries to specialize in the production of goods and services in which they have a comparative advantage.
-Protectionism results in deadweight loss; this loss to overall welfare gives no-one any benefit, unlike in a free market, where there is no such total loss.
-According to economist Stephen P. Magee, the benefits of free trade outweigh the losses by as much as 100 to 1.
+Protectionism results in deadweight loss; this loss to overall welfare gives no-one any benefit, unlike in a free market (without trade barriers), where there is no such total loss.
+Economist Stephen P. Magee claims the benefits of free trade outweigh the losses by as much as 100 to 1.

+Economic impact

 Living standards

 A 2016 study found that "trade typically favors the poor", as they spend a greater share of their earnings on goods, as free trade reduces the costs of goods.
-Other research found that China's entry to the WTO benefitted US consumers, as the price of Chinese goods were substantially reduced.
+Other research found that China's entry to the WTO benefited US consumers, as the price of Chinese goods were substantially reduced.
 Harvard economist Dani Rodrik argues that while globalization and free trade does contribute to social problems, "a serious retreat into protectionism would hurt the many groups that benefit from trade and would result in the same kind of social conflicts that globalization itself generates.
 We have to recognize that erecting trade barriers will help in only a limited set of circumstances and that trade policy will rarely be the best response to the problems [of globalization]".